wizkids/csharp-rocks-wpf/README.md

 # C# Rocks!

 Welcome to the Wizkids C# test!
-The test is inspired by one of our products (AppWriter) which helps people with reading/writing problems by enabling them to read text out load and get word suggestions (predictions) while typing.
+The test is inspired by one of our products (AppWriter) which helps people with reading/writing problems by enabling them to read text out loud and get word suggestions (predictions) while typing.

 Predictions are word completions based on the input text, for example:
 If the input text is `I like ca` the predictions could be `cars`, `cats` and `cake`.